manolo/gwt-polymer-elements/README.md

 - otherwise you can [download](https://oss.sonatype.org/content/repositories/snapshots/com/vaadin/components/gwt-polymer-elements/1.0-SNAPSHOT/)
   the `.jar` archive and put it in your gwt project classpath

-- Finally add this line to your GWT module file:
+- Add this line to your GWT module file:
  ```
   <inherits name="com.vaadin.components.gwt.polymer.PolymerElements"/>

  ```

+- Finally you must add the JsInterop flag to your compiler in order to make it run: `-XjsInteropMode JS`

 ## Building your own set of components.